This website no longer supports Internet Explorer 11. Please use a more up-to-date browser such as Firefox, Chrome for better viewing and usability.

 Abstract

-Tire wear particles (TWP) account for ~60% of microplastic emissions in Central Europe and are a major global change driver due to their persistence, chemical additives, heavy metals, and potential to disrupt soil processes, crop health, and food production.
-Despite their widespread occurrence, TWP impacts on the crop–soil system and underlying mechanisms remain poorly understood.
-Most studies examine isolated components of the soil system and use freshly generated TWP, whereas road-emitted particles age, altering their physical and chemical properties and environmental effects over time.
+Tire wear particles (TWPs) account for around 60 per cent of microplastic emissions in Central Europe.
+Due to their persistence, chemical additives, heavy metals and potential to disrupt soil processes, crop health and food production, TWPs are a major driver of global change.
+Despite their widespread occurrence, the impact of TWPs on the crop-soil system and the underlying mechanisms remain poorly understood.
+Most studies examine isolated components of the soil system and use freshly generated TWP.
+However, road-emitted particles age over time, which alters their physical and chemical properties, as well as their environmental effects.

-In Workpackage 1 (WP1), fresh and soil-aged TWP are compared to assess age-dependent changes in particle size, shape, surface, chemical composition, and additive leaching, and their effects on crop–soil interactions.
-Workpackage 2 (WP2) investigates TWP impacts on soil and the N cycle under varying TWP concentrations and N-deposition levels, integrating microbial, biochemical, and plant responses.
-Metagenomics, transcriptomics, and N-cycling enzyme analyses will reveal direct and microbially mediated effects on crop development, nutrition, and health.
-Workpackage 3 (WP3) uses an inverse stable ⁶⁷Zn isotope approach to trace TWP-derived Zinc in soils and crops, distinguishing it from natural soil Zinc pools.
+Work Package 1 involves comparing fresh and soil-aged TWP to evaluate the impact of ageing on particle size, shape, surface characteristics, chemical composition and the leaching of additives, as well as their influence on crop–soil interactions.
+Work Package 2 investigates the impact of TWP on soil and the nitrogen cycle under varying concentrations of TWP and nitrogen deposition, integrating microbial, biochemical and plant responses.
+Metagenomics, transcriptomics and N-cycling enzyme analyses will reveal the direct and microbially mediated effects on crop development, nutrition and health.
+Work Package 3 uses an inverse stable ⁶⁷Zn isotope approach to trace TWP-derived zinc in soils and crops, distinguishing it from natural soil zinc pools.

-By combining advanced chemical, biological, and molecular analyses, this project provides a holistic assessment of TWP impacts on agroecosystem functioning and informs risk evaluation and strategies for sustainable food production.
+By combining advanced chemical, biological and molecular analyses, this project will provide a comprehensive evaluation of the impact of TWP on the functioning of agroecosystems, informing risk assessment and strategies for sustainable food production.

 Project partners